andrewcamenga/andrewcamenga.com/content/experience.md

             * better understand and articulate faith in the context of the Biblical witness and
             * appreciate how what we believe influences how we live."
         Organization: Seventh Day Baptist General Conference
+    25:
+      ?
+"President"
+      :
+       Dates: September 2015 — Present
+       Description: |
+           I'm serving with a group of colleagues to start The Seventh Day Baptist Theoogical Society.
+We've described it this way: "The Society exists to cultivate disciplined scholarship among Seventh Day Baptists by providing outlets for the written and oral expression of thought and research in theological studies in order to strengthen the work and witness of Seventh Day Baptists."
+       Organization: Seventh Day Baptist Theological Society
     30:
       ?
 "Training Director / Staff"
       :